truthcoin/www.truthcoin.info/_posts/2015-05-15-deflation-the-last-word.md

 ## Introduction
-> The debate seems endless.
+> The debate seems endless, and wrong.

 When I first got into Bitcoin (in 2011), I understood why it had to introduce coins gradually (the mining half of [this previous post](http://www.truthcoin.info/blog/pow-and-mining/)) and also why **it *had* to ultimately *stop* introducing coins**, hence the fixed steady-state money supply (the 21 million coin limit).